digitalocean/Kubernetes-Starter-Kit-Developers/08-kubernetes-sealed-secrets/README.md

 **Notes:**

-- If you deploy the `Sealed Secrets` controller to another namespace (defaults to `kube-system`), you need to specify `kubeseal` CLI the namespace, via the `--controller-namespace` flag.
+- If you deploy the `Sealed Secrets` controller to another namespace (defaults to `kube-system`), you need to specify to the `kubeseal` CLI the namespace, via the `--controller-namespace` flag.
 - The `public key` can be `safely` stored in a `Git` repository for example, or even given to the world.
-The encryption mechanism used by the `Sealed Secrets` controller cannot be reversed without the `private key` (`stored` in your `DOKS` cluster only).
+The encryption mechanism used by the `Sealed Secrets` controller cannot be reversed without the `private key` (stored in your `DOKS` cluster only).

 Next, create a `sealed` file from the `Kubernetes` secret, using the `pub-sealed-secrets.pem` key: